RBazelais/AdaptiveInventory/README.md

 - Built-in Blueprint exposure via `UFUNCTION`
 - Epic recommends it for game-wide systems

-**What I learned:** Subsystems handle their own lifecycle, which eliminates a lot of manual setup code.
+**What I learned:** Subsystems handle their own lifecycles, eliminating much of the manual setup code.

 ### Why Event-Driven Architecture?